segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 2. Ability to deploy Lambda functions in Amazon Web Services
 3. Access to AWS Personalize

-Don’t have an S3, Redshift warehouse, or Snowflake warehouse set up?
+don't have an S3, Redshift warehouse, or Snowflake warehouse set up?
 You can read more about setting up S3 [here](https://segment.com/docs/destinations/amazon-s3/), Redshift [here](https://segment.com/docs/destinations/redshift/), and Snowflake [here](https://segment.com/docs/destinations/snowflake/).

-***If you’re a Segment business tier customer, reach out to your Success contact to initiate a replay to S3 or your Warehouse.***
+***If you're a Segment business tier customer, reach out to your Success contact to initiate a replay to S3 or your Warehouse.***

 There are three main parts to using Amazon Personalize with Segment: